Overview

 Solution

 We designed Mimi as a multimodal AI assistant embedded into the KSCCLA website and broader service experience.
-Through voice and chat, it helps seniors check lunch availability, browse classes, sign up for programs, and get support without relying entirely on in person visits.
+Through voice and chat, Mimi helps seniors check lunch availability, browse classes, register for programs, and get support without relying entirely on in person visits.

 The final concept focused on making service access feel guided rather than transactional.
 Mimi responds to what the user is trying to do, understands what is on screen, and helps move them through tasks one step at a time.
-Instead of dropping users into a maze of pages or forms, the system creates a clearer path through common tasks and lowers the mental effort required to complete them.
+Instead of dropping users into a maze of pages and forms, the system creates a clearer path through common tasks.

 Just as importantly, Mimi was designed as a bridge, not a replacement.
-It supports the center’s existing service model while giving seniors a more accessible and lower stress way to understand options, make decisions, and prepare before traveling.
+It supports the center’s existing service model while giving seniors a lower stress way to understand their options, make decisions, and prepare before traveling.

 High-fidelity prototype homepage.